taligentx/LiveTVH.bundle/README.md

 3. Watch!

 ## Notes
-* Direct streaming (experimental) - LiveTVH can now use optional Tvheadend channel tags to help Plex clients direct stream.
-Create and set the following channel tags in Tvheadend as appropriate for each channel (Tvheadend supports editing multiple items at once to make this trivial):
+* Codec identification - LiveTVH now uses Tvheadend channel tags to identify a channel's codecs and help Plex clients direct stream (tested with Plex Web and iOS).
+Create and set one of the following channel tags in Tvheadend as appropriate for each channel (Tvheadend supports editing multiple selections to make this a quick update):
-  * `H264-AAC` - typically DVB and IPTV sources
+  * `H264-AAC` - many DVB and IPTV sources, may permit direct streaming on Plex Web and iOS.
   * `MPEG2-AC3` - ATSC and some DVB sources
   * `MPEG2` - some IPTV sources
+  *  Setting the channel tag is not required - if a tag is not set, Plex will typically transcode as necessary.

   ![Tvheadend Channel Tags Screenshot](https://cloud.githubusercontent.com/assets/12835671/26338051/e0cb75dc-3f42-11e7-85a0-7af80e425a21.png)